- Contains some proven ingredients

 - ✘Black pepper extract (Bioperine)

-Containing only three of the most powerful proven performance enhancing ingredients—Dr. Jekyll appears somewhat poor.
+Containing only one of the most powerful proven performance-enhancing ingredients—Dr. Jekyll appears somewhat poor.

 Dr. Jekyll Pre Workout Side Effects

 Adverse health effects from pre-workouts are rare.
-Although two of the ingredients, caffeine, and beta-alanine, can sometimes produce side effects, including:
+Although one of the ingredients, beta-alanine, can sometimes produce side effects, including:

 Dr. Jekyll Pre Workout Before After Results